How to Use Armitage - Overview (BSWJ)

 Armitage is a GUI that makes use of the concept of dynamic workspaces.
 It’s an environment that allows users to quickly change targets in attacks, the type of attacks being carried out, as well as other parameters.

 For more information about the Armitage tool, and to learn to use it, check out our How to Use Armitage tutorial.
-The class is free, and it provides you with a comprehensive overview of Armitage and how it works.
+The class provides you with a comprehensive overview of Armitage and how it works.

 - Vikramajeet Khatri